Swiss watch trader Chronext plans stock market listing, sources say

 Chronext’s planned IPO in Zurich is expected to take place in September but could be brought forward to July if market conditions allow, the sources told Reuters.

-The company and its owners are working on the listing with banks including UBS (UBSG.S) and Bank of America (BAC.N), with Evercore acting as IPO advisor, they said.
+The company and its owners are working on the listing with banks including UBS and Bank of America, with Evercore acting as IPO advisor, they said.

 Chronext and the banks declined to comment.